(Tested by Real Patriots Under Real Conditions)

 Trina Vertex S | 400W | 365W | Fair | Good | 6.2% |

 The best panel in the world is worthless if you can't install it properly.
-Here's what our testing revealed about installation challenges and mounting requirements.
+Here's what my testing revealed about installation challenges and mounting requirements.

 Modern high-efficiency panels are bigger and heavier than older generations.
 Make sure your roof structure and mounting system can handle the load before you buy.